bcopy/MQTTbroker/README.md

 # ESP8266 WebSocket MQTT Broker for IoTmanager

-Библиотека для прямого подключения IoTmanager'a к ESP8266 через WebSocket без посредников, таких как cloudmqtt.com.
-ESP выступает в качестве точки доступа Wi-Fi и выполняет функции MQTT брокера, таким образом для общения со смартфоном не нужен доступ в интернет.
+Library for direct connection of IoTmanager'a to ESP8266 through WebSocket without intermediaries, such as cloudmqtt.com.
+ESP acts as a Wi-Fi access point and serves as an MQTT broker, so you do not need Internet access to communicate with the smartphone.

-## Состав
+## Composition

-- [MQTTbroker.h] имитация работы брокера для нескольких клиентов (с контролем подписок)
-- [MQTTbroker_lite.h] только для прямого общения с IoTmanager (без контроля подписок)
+- [MQTTbroker.h] imitation of the broker's work for several clients (with the control of subscriptions)
+- [MQTTbroker_lite.h] only for direct communication with IoTmanager (without control of subscriptions)

-## Примеры
+## Examples

-В библиотеке есть несколько примеров работы как с lite версией, так и с полной.
-См. Файл -> Примеры -> MQTTbroker
+In the library there are several examples of work with both the lite version and the full version.
+See File -> Examples -> MQTTbroker

-## Ограничения
+## Restrictions

-- Брокер использует версию 3.1.1 протокола MQTT
+- The broker uses version 3.1.1 of the MQTT protocol
-- Используется WebSocket без SSL/TLS
+- Used WebSocket without SSL / TLS
-- Соединяется только с использованием библиотеки Paho.js
+- Connects only using the Paho.js library
-- Публикации возможны только с QoS = 0
+- Publications are only possible with QoS = 0

-## Поддерживаемое железо
+## Tested with

-Писалось и тестировалось под ESP8266
+Written and tested under ESP8266

-## Известные проблемы
+## Known Issues

-Библиотека пока сыровата, в некоторых случаях настройки виджетов вызывают реконнект IoTmanager’a, причину которого я найти пока не могу
+The library is still a draft, in some cases, the settings of the widgets cause the IoTmanager's reconnection, the cause of which I can not find yet

-## Версии
+## Versions

-v.0.1.0 - минимально работающая версия
+v.0.1.0 - minimum working version